roman-milk/roman-milk.github.io/babysitting-trouble.md

   She would never be the same again.
 The humiliation of having two young lads fuck her brains out was too much, she collapsed between them inert.
 Their cum seeped from her open pussy still on display where she crouched unable to move.

   The shame and degradation of those moments swamped her being though sometime she would have to face it and them.
 What would happen next couldn't be faced just yet.
 Now they had used her was it all over or did they have plans to abuse her again?
-Report_Story #1